 4. Embed it in the body as an image or GIF with a button to open it on a separate web page.

 This is the best way to add a video to your email.
 It has a visual that makes it interesting while also not affecting your deliverability.
-To add the video as a static image or GIF with a button you need to follow the below-mentioned steps in order.
+To add the video as a static image or GIF with a button, follow the steps below in order.

 - Create a thumbnail image or GIF to send in the email.